mosi-arch/research/Mathematics/08-new-calender-algorithm.md

 remaining days = 365 - (40 * 9) = 365 - 360 = 5
 ```

-Therefore, a year in a 9-day week system would have 46 weeks and 1 day, since the remaining 5 days cannot make up a full week.
-In a leap year with 366 days, there would be 46 weeks and 2 days.
+Therefore, a year in a 9-day week system would have 40 weeks (46 in 7 days but itterate in 9) and 1 day, since the remaining 5 days cannot make up a full week.
+In a leap year with 366 days, there would be 40 weeks (46 in 7 days but itterate in 9) and 2 days.

 ---